hpcaitech/ColossalAI-Examples/features/amp/README.md

 This is a [configuration file](https://colossalai.org/config.html) that defines hyperparameters and training scheme (fp16, gradient accumulation, etc.).
 The config content can be accessed through `gpc.config` in the program.
 By tuning the parallelism configuration, this example can be quickly deployed to a single server with several GPUs or to a large cluster with lots of nodes and GPUs.

-`train.py`
+`train_with_engine.py`
+We start the training process using Colossal-AI with engine.

+`train_with_trainer.py`
-We start the training process using Colossal-AI.
+We start the training process using Colossal-AI with trainer.